Aditi138/Embeddings/README.md

 ```
 ./fasttext skipgram -input example/sample_input.txt -output  example/sample_output_pretrained_with_morph -ws 3 -t 1e-3 -minCount 2 -lr 0.025 -bucket 2000000 -props w+l+m -pretrainedVectors example/morph_output.vec
 ```
+### Best embeddings (in reference to the paper)
+The embeddings which gave best performance in the NER task used for our work here `Adapting Word Embeddings to New Languages with Morphological and Phonological Subword Representations` (to appear in EMNLP-2018), are made available in this folder: `\embeddings_released`.